msknapp/website/content/applications/_index.md

 ---

 This section contains a variety of in-browser applications.
+They run in your browser using web-assembly (WASM) golang programs.